-SA Objectives for Policy SB1 Woodseaves Decision-Making Criteria SA Score Justification decent and affordable home meets identified local needs?
-SA Score land for housing, including three areas with existing planning permission, will contribute to ensuring that everyone has the opportunity of a decent and affordable home.
-Will it contribute to a mix of housing types?
+SA Objectives for Policy SB1 Woodseaves Decision-Making Criteria SA Score Justification decent and affordable meets identified local needs? land for housing, includir land for housing, including three areas with existing planning permission, will home Will it contribute to a mix of housing types? contribute to ensuring that everyone has the opportunity of a decent and affordable home.
 Will it reduce homelessness?
 Policy C2 Affordable Housing in the Plan for Stafford Borough requires 40% or more of developments of 12 dwellings or more to be affordable housing in Will it increase the range and affordability of housing for all social groups?
 Woodseaves.
 The three areas with existing planning permission fall below the 12 home threshold, therefore there is no requirement for affordable housing.
 Overall, this policy is judged to have a minor positive effect in relation to this SA Will it reduce the number of vacant properties? objective.
-7 To improve opportunities for access for all to work, education, health and for access for all to work, education, health and developments being located in areas served by public transport?
-Identification of the settlement boundary for Woodseaves will provide a clear indication of where new development will be acceptable.
-Inclusion of additional land for housing, including three areas with existing planning permission, will local services Will it make access more affordable? + ensure that the existing key services and facilities are supported and remain accessible in the surrounding rural area, including Woodseaves Church of England Primary School and the local post office.
-Will it improve accessibility to key local services?
+7 To improve opportunities for access for all to work, education, health and Will it result in new developments being located in areas served by public transport? indication of where new developr t? land for housing, including three ensure that the existing key serv accessible in the surrounding rur Identification of the settlement boundary for Woodseaves will provide a clear indication of where new development will be acceptable.
+Inclusion of additional land for housing, including three areas with existing planning permission, will local services Will it make access more affordable? ensure that the existing key services and facilities are supported and remain accessible in the surrounding rural area, including Woodseaves Church of England Primary School and the local post office.
+Will it improve accessibility to key local services? + 2.
+Inglatia 1.
+Ilinary concertand the local post office.
 Will it make access easier for those without access to a car?
 Will it protect existing key services and facilities?
 8 To reduce and prevent crime and reduce fear of Will it reduce actual levels of crime?
 Identification of the settlement boundary for Woodseaves will not have an effect on crime levels or the fear of crime. crime Will it reduce the fear of crime?
-0 Will it promote design that discourages crime? Ü Will it reduce social disorder?
+Will it promote design that discourages crime?
+O Will it reduce social disorder?
 9 To reduce the impact of Will it reduce direct pollution? -?
 The identification of the settlement boundary for Woodseaves indicates where new housing will be acceptable.
 Such new development will have a negative